lintsinghua/XCodeReviewer/README_EN.md

 - **🎯 Multi-dimensional, Comprehensive Assessment**: From **security**, **performance**, **maintainability** to **code style**, providing 360-degree quality evaluation.
 - **💡 Clear, Actionable Fix Suggestions**: Innovative **What-Why-How** approach that not only tells you "what" the problem is, but also explains "why" and provides "how to fix" with specific code examples.
 - **✅ Multi-Platform LLM/Local Model Support**: Implemented API calling functionality for 10+ mainstream platforms (Gemini, OpenAI, Claude, Qwen, DeepSeek, Zhipu AI, Kimi, ERNIE, MiniMax, Doubao, Ollama Local Models), with support for free configuration and switching
+- **⚙️ Visual Runtime Configuration**: Configure all LLM parameters and API Keys directly in the browser without rebuilding images.
+Supports API relay services, with configurations saved locally in the browser for security and convenience.
 - **✨ Modern, Beautiful User Interface**: Built with React + TypeScript, providing a smooth and intuitive user experience.

 ## 🎬 Project Demo